Darlington-Qaunt/Triangular-Arbitrage/README.md

 5\. **Trading Fees and Practical Considerations**

 While the bot  doesn’t execute real trades, it includes provisions to simulate fees (e.g., 0.1% per trade).
-Although Binance offers discounted fees for certain token holdings or VIP users, the default assumption in our simulation was 0.1% fee per leg, applied implicitly in the backtest analysis phase.
+Although Binance offers discounted fees for certain token holdings or VIP users, the default assumption in the  simulation was 0.1% fee per leg, applied implicitly in the backtest analysis phase.
 This allows for more conservative estimations of profitability and helps avoid overfitting the results to ideal condition

 ``` python